simeononsecurity/simeononsecurity.ch/content/articles/the-ground-connection_-protecting-your-electronics-from-static-damage/index.en.md

 * **Cleaning**: Regularly clean electronic components and surfaces to remove dust and debris that can accumulate and create static charges.
 * **Visual inspections**: Conduct visual inspections to check for any signs of damage or wear on cables, connectors, and grounding systems.
-* **Testing**: Perform regular testing of grounding systems and equipment to ensure they are functioning properly.
+* **Testing**: Perform regular testing of grounding systems and equipment to ensure they're functioning properly.
 * **Documentation**: Keep detailed records of maintenance activities, including dates, findings, and any corrective actions taken.

 Remember, regular maintenance and inspections are essential for maintaining the integrity of your electronics and preventing costly static damage incidents.